Music Director Michael Butterman

 Making his mark as a model for today’s conductors, Michael Butterman is recognized for his commitment to creative artistry, innovative programming, and to audience and community engagement.
-He is in his ninth season as Music Director for both the Boulder Philharmonic Orchestra and the Shreveport Symphony Orchestra, and is the new the Music Director of the Pennsylvania Philharmonic, celebrating its inaugural season in 2014-2015.
+He serves as Music Director for the Boulder Philharmonic Orchestra, whom he has led to national prominence, resulting in an invitation to open the Kennedy Center’s inaugural SHIFT Festival of American Orchestras in 2017.
 He is also the Music Director of the Shreveport Symphony Orchestra and the Pennsylvania Philharmonic.
-In addition, he is in his 15th season as Principal Conductor for Education and Community Engagement for the Rochester Philharmonic Orchestra, and just completed a 15-year tenure with the Jacksonville Symphony, first as Associate, and then as Resident Conductor.
+In addition, he is in his 18th season as Principal Conductor for Education and Community Engagement for the Rochester Philharmonic Orchestra, and just completed a 15-year tenure with the Jacksonville Symphony, first as Associate, and then as Resident Conductor.

-As a guest conductor, Mr. Butterman made his debut with the Cleveland Orchestra in the spring of 2012, and was immediately reengaged for two concerts the following season.
-Other recent engagements include appearances with the Detroit Symphony, Houston Symphony, Colorado Symphony, Oregon Symphony, Phoenix Symphony, Kansas City Symphony, Colorado Music Festival Orchestra, Charleston Symphony, Hartford Symphony, San Antonio Symphony, Syracuse Symphony, New Mexico Symphony, California Symphony, Louisiana Philharmonic, Spokane Symphony, El Paso Symphony, Mobile Symphony, Peoria Symphony, Winston-Salem Symphony, Pensacola Opera and Asheville Lyric Opera and Victoria Symphony (British Columbia).
+As a guest conductor, Mr. Butterman has led many of the country’s preeminent ensembles, including the Cleveland Orchestra, Philadelphia Orchestra, National Symphony, Detroit Symphony and Houston Symphony.
+Other recent appearances include performances with the Colorado Symphony, Oregon Symphony, Phoenix Symphony, Kansas City Symphony, Colorado Music Festival Orchestra, Charleston Symphony, Hartford Symphony, San Antonio Symphony, Syracuse Symphony, New Mexico Symphony, Santa Fe Symphony, California Symphony, Louisiana Philharmonic, Spokane Symphony, El Paso Symphony, Mobile Symphony, Winston-Salem Symphony, Pensacola Opera, Asheville Lyric Opera and Victoria Symphony (British Columbia).
 Summer appearances include Tanglewood, the Bravo!
-Vail Valley Music Festival in Colorado and the Wintergreen Music Festival in Virginia.
-In the 2014-2015 season, he will make his debut with the Victoria Symphony in Canada and return to the podium of the Santa Fe Symphony.
+Vail Valley Music Festival and the Wintergreen Music Festival in Virginia.

-From 2000 to 2007, Mr. Butterman held the post of Associate Conductor for the Jacksonville Symphony in Florida.
-For six seasons, he also served as Music Director of Opera Southwest in Albuquerque, NM.
-Prior to joining the Jacksonville Symphony, Mr. Butterman was Director of Orchestral Studies at the LSU School of Music for five years, and was Principal Conductor of the LSU Opera Theater.
+For six seasons, Mr. Butterman served as Music Director of Opera Southwest in Albuquerque, NM.
+During much of that time, he was also Director of Orchestral Studies at the LSU School of Music and was Principal Conductor of the LSU Opera Theater.
 Previously, he held the post of Associate Conductor of the Columbus Pro Musica Orchestra, and served as Music Director of the Chamber Opera, Studio Opera, and Opera Workshop at the Indiana University School of Music.
 For two seasons, he was also the Associate Music Director of the Ohio Light Opera, conducting over 35 performances each summer.

 At Indiana University, Mr. Butterman conducted a highly acclaimed production of Leonard Bernstein’s little-known 1600 Pennsylvania Avenue in a series of performances at the Kennedy Center in Washington, DC, receiving unanimous praise from such publications as The New York Times, Washington Post, Variety, and USA Today.
 He was subsequently invited to New York at the request of the Bernstein estate to prepare a performance of a revised version of the work.